 The next phase of community engagement is proposed to commence following Council's consideration of the Master Plan.
+Once this has been undertaken, and some of the additional issues have been addressed, the draft Concept design will be updated (if required) and re-presented to Council for final adoption.

 The project timeframe is outlined below:

 Year Detail

 2023/24 Development of Concept Master Plan

 Presentation to Ordinary Council Meeting

-2024/25 Community Engagement - including SSA's, Clubs, Abo
+2024/25 Community Engagement - including SSA's, Clubs, Aboriginal

 Elders, wider community and other relevant stakeholders

 Traffic Management Requirements

 Clearing Permit

 Advocacy

 Investigation into Southern Lots

 2025/26 Other Investigations as required

 Advocacy

 Clearing Permits

 2026/27 Presentation to OCM - Final Design

 Clearing Permit

 2027/28 Design, Engagement, Approvals

 2028/29 Detailed Design and Construction

 2029/30 Construction Stage 2

 2030/31 Construction Stage 3